 You can make practical gifts even more special by wrapping them with pretty ribbons, bells, and bows.

 And homemade greeting cards are here to stay.
 Taking the time to make a card for someone really shows how much you care about them, and they will keep it forever.

 Christmas on a Frugal Budget Means Frugal Decorating

 Having a festive home can help lift your spirits if you are feeling stressed about not having enough money this Christmas season.

 Decorating your home can be a family tradition.

 Hang lights, put up a tree, and make a wreath for your front door out of inexpensive materials from the dollar store.

 Make a list of the decorations you would like to have for next year, and then buy them after Christmas this year.

 Many stores put all Christmas decorations on sale for more than 50 percent off on December 26th each year.

-Christmas really can be the most wonderful time of the year on any budget.
-There are many ways to accomplish this task.
+Christmas really can be the most wonderful time of the year on a frugal budget.
 With a little planning and effort, you can give your loved ones a beautiful Christmas full of irreplaceable memories that won’t break the bank.